abracm/ledmat/README.md

 #### Generation 5
 ![Gen 5](https://www.thecubicle.com/cdn/shop/products/StackMat_20G5_20Timer_1200x1200.jpg?v=1620844103)
 - Packet length: need to check
-- Idle value: need to check
+- Idle value: 1 (double check)

 *can we easily support other non-speedstacks timers? testing needed*

+### Hardware guide

+TODO

+on the TRRS jack, we use only the sleeve for GND and the tip connected to any digital pin

 ### Useful sources